PierreBarrat/TreeKnit.jl/docs/src/multitreeknit.md

 ![plot](./Pictures/resolution_example.png)

 When `TreeKnit` is run individually on all tree pairs the final MCCs might be inconsistent with each other.
-As can be seen in the example when `TreeKnit` is run on these tree pairs individually not only are the trees resolved in an incompatible manner the transitivity of the MCCs is also broken.
-Let us explore the same example from before, seen above.
+This was seen in the example above when `TreeKnit` is run on these tree pairs individually not only are the trees resolved in an incompatible manner the transitivity of the MCCs is also broken.
+Let us further explore this example.
 If no reassortment has occurred between leaves `A` and `B` in `tree a` and `tree c` and no reassortment has occurred between these leaves in `tree b` and `tree c`, reassortment cannot have occurred between `A` and `B` in `tree a` and `tree b`.
 However, there has clearly been a reassortment event between trees `tree a` and `tree b`.

 However, fixing resolution issues as described above does not necessarily fix transitivity. `TreeKnit` uses simulated annealing and removes branches at random.
 This means that even if `tree c` is now resolved according to `tree a` and we infer that a reassortment event has happened between trees `tree a` and `tree b` as well as between trees `tree c` and `tree b` the MCCs that `TreeKnit` infers might be inconsistent with each other.
 For example look at the following MCCs:
 ```